 We do know that the liver is involved with its removal of some lactic acid from the blood.
 The liver transforms lactic acid into glucose, which is either stored as glycogen or sent out as blood sugar.
 Through another complicated process, lactic acid is used for fuel by certain heart and muscle cells.

 Always keep pedaling after a hard effort.
 Lactic acid is more rapidly removed from the muscles and resynthesized by light exercise than by rest.

-Can Training Make Your Muscles Produce Less Lactic Acid and Tolerate it Better?
+Can Training Make Your Muscles Produce Less Lactic Acid?

 It appears so.
 When your aerobic capacity is increased with training, you produce less lactic acid than you do when untrained.
 The reason: your aerobic system can better handle lactic acid's precursor, pyruvate.

 You are also better able to burn fat for fuel, a process that does not directly produce lactic acid.
 During maximum efforts, you will also be able to withstand higher lactic acid levels in the muscle, before they begin to fatigue.Search for a cycling event

 Dr. Edmund R. Burke was among the pioneers in applying scientific principles to endurance sports training, especially cycling.
 As an exercise physiologist, he was responsible for several advances in sports drink formulation and almost single-handedly developed the subcategory of performance recovery drinks.
 A former director of the Center for Science, Medicine and Technology at the U.S. Cycling Federation in Colorado Springs, he worked with the U.S. Olympic cycling team during the 1980 and '84 Games.
 Dr. Burke is the author of 17 books on fitness, training and physiology, including the best-selling Optimal Muscle Recovery.